nhsconnect/nhsapp-developer-documentation/src/web-integration-step-by-step.md

 We recommend using the [isOpenInNHSApp function in the NHS App JS API](/nhsapp-developer-documentation/js-api-specification/#isOpenInNHSApp) to determine if the page is open in the NHS App which uses the user agent for detection.

-## NHS Login Single Sign On <a name="sso"></a>
+## NHS login Single Sign On <a name="sso"></a>

-Logged in users of the application will be passed to third party services using [NHS Login Single Sign On flow](https://nhsconnect.github.io/nhslogin/single-sign-on/).
+Logged in users of the application will be passed to third party services using [NHS login Single Sign On flow](https://nhsconnect.github.io/nhslogin/single-sign-on/).

 Single Sign on will be achieved by passing the NHS App JWT token via a query parameter.
 The NHS App will allow a supplier to provide one or more url paths to be linked to from the jump off points.